s3gm3nt4ti0nf4ult/random/README.md

 # Random stuff repo.

 Note! some things might be missing or not so complete, I will fix it ASAP.
+I am little back with eng solutions but I will fix it!

 Random stuff, short scripts, ctf snippets.